amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 The existance of `ninattu`, `enattu`, `tanattu` forms which start with the (undesirable) `daDum` rhythm, might seem to contradict the above mentioned processes.
-But like the exceptions listed in the same "vakārada vibhakti" article, these exceptional forms are found only in Old Kannada and have disappeared from Modern Kannada.
+But like the exceptions listed in the same "vakārada vibhakti", these exceptional forms are found only in Old Kannada and have disappeared from Modern Kannada.
 This supports the view that the processes related to dvitvasaṁdhi have dominated more in Modern Kannada when compared to Old Kannada.